 After breakfast, drive to Wadi Rum, a vast, silent landscape of ancient riverbeds and the largest and most magnificent of Jordan's desert landscapes.
 Spend the night in a simple, but comfortable desert camp; The authentic goat-wool tent provides a glimpse into traditional Bedouin living.
 Each tent has ensuite and is outfitted with sheets, pillows, a raised bed, towels, electricity and thick covers against the desert cold.
 While the accommodation is simple, it is quite comfortable and offers a truly unique experience.

 Opt to take an early morning camel trek or hot air balloon ride over the desert.
 Later, visit a G Adventures-supported community café for a local lunch in a stunning green farming area surrounded by the desert.
 Continue to the famed Dead Sea.
 Opt to swim and use natural sea salts and mud as your own personal spa.

 At 423m (1,388 ft) below sea level, the shores of the Dead Sea are at the lowest land elevation on Earth.
 The sea is named because its salinity is so high (up to nine times that of the world's oceans) that only a few microorganisms can live in its waters.

 The Dead Sea is a resort area, with chain hotels whose sole purpose are to allow access to the Dead Sea.
 This allows time to relax, float in the sea or opt to visit a spa.
 Dinner is in the hotel, as there are no local restaurants within the resort area.

 Enjoy a visit to the archaeological site of Bethany, thought to be the site where Jesus was baptized.
-Continue back to Amman and join our CEO for a farewell dinner.
+Continue back to Amman and join our CEO for an optional farewell dinner.

 Depart at any time.